 Supplemental dental insurance comes in a variety of packages.
-Make sure what you buy is what will be cost-effective for you.
+Make sure what you buy is cost-effective.

 - How do my primary dental insurance plan provider and my supplemental provider coordinate their coverages and payments?

-- Coordinating benefits will affect how much you pay out of pocket, as well as a task that will require regular monitoring and paperwork on your par.
+- Coordinating benefits will affect how much you pay out of pocket, as well as a task that will require regular monitoring and paperwork on your part.

 - Are there details in these plans to which I should pay attention?
 Yes.
-There may be waiting periods before coverage starts; some plans limit what they will cover and how much they will spend annually.
+There may be waiting periods before coverage starts; some plans limit what they’ll cover and how much they’ll spend annually.

 Alternatives to supplemental dental insurance